oversightgames/civil-server-tools/README.md

 # civil-server-tools
 Simple Tools for Civil Community Servers | https://civil-game.com/

+> Currently, our server-tools are only available on Windows based machines.
+We have plans for Linux in the near future.

 ## Getting Started
 Before doing anything, ensure you have the `civilServer.exe` tool installed and up to date from Steam.